MUDAL/Altera_FPGA_Projects/README.md

 7. Any MCU with UART, SPI, and USB peripherals would suffice e.g. an STM32F103 microcontroller or STM32 Blue Pill board

 ## Optional components
-Here's a list of components I used for additional debugging/verification beyond testbenches.
+Here's a list of components I used for additional debugging or verification beyond testbenches.
 1. Saleae 24MHz, 8 Channel USB logic analyzer
 2. DSO150 handheld oscilloscope